patrick-llgc/Learning-Deep-Learning/paper_notes/avp_slam.md

 The semantic features are robust to perspective or illumination changes, long-term stable (as compared to traditional features such as ORB in [ORB SLAM](orb_slam.md)).
 This helps achieve cm-level accuracy required for AD.

+This paper is extremely similar to a similar one from SJTU, [AVP-SLAM-late-fusion](avp_slam_late_fusion.md).
+[AVP SLAM](avp_slam.md) requries synchronized image feeds, and [AVP-SLAM-late-fusion](avp_slam_late_fusion.md) explicitly handles unsynchronized images through late fusion of semantic point clouds.

 The paper is very well written and easy to follow.

 #### Key ideas
 - Four fisheye images from AVP cameras are stitched into one BEV image.
-- Segmented into lanes, parking lines, guide signs, speed bumps, free space, obstacles and walls.
-The input is an IPM image.
+- The input to segmentation map is a stitched IPM image.
 - Mapping:
 	- Semantic segmentation results are lifted into 3D and aggregated into a local map.
 A local map for a 30 meter window is maintained.
 	- Loop closure to address long time drift of odometry sensors.
 Once a loop is detected, a global pose optimization is performed.